An early work-in-progress dedicated to helping,

 At the heart of the concept is the pledger community, which would be treated intelligently and respectfully, and not badgered.
 Pledgers would find it easy to share, and would see, in real time, what their sharing leveraged, in cash and in kind.
 And because of the moonbeamsvernacular possibly peculiar to Aotearoa–Australia: stratospherically costly–moonshot distinction, the campaigns would be few, bold, and invariably successful.
 Campaigns would also be fee-free, with every cent pledged going to the cause.

 To permit pledges to be fee-free in perpetuity, however, would require a platform maintenance contribution of perhaps 0.5% of total funds raised, from each subsequent campaign.
 In the example of the Community Chest of Hong Kong—which partly inspired the moonbeams moonshot campaign concept—the administration costs are donated by the Hong Kong Jockey Club.
-While transparency should always be the byword with charitable causes, in any End child poverty in Aotearoa, now ! campaign, the entire cost of the campaign would have to be donated, one way or another.
-The inviolate principle is that every cent pledged—when the campaign target is reached, and the pledgers make good on pledges—goes to the cause, and is not syphoned off for administration, appearance fees, and especially for not consultants.
+While transparency should always be the byword with charitable causes, in any End child hunger in Aotearoa, now ! campaign, the entire cost of the campaign would have to be donated, one way or another.
+The inviolate principle is that every cent pledged—when the campaign target is reached, and the pledgers make good on pledges—goes to the cause, and is not syphoned off for administration, appearance fees, and especially not for consultants.

-Whether Buy Waiwera or End child poverty in Aotearoa, now ! is the first cab off a moonbeams-moonshot-campaign rank is probably, back to the challenge of recruiting a first, compelling face.
-If that face is up for the mother-of-all moonbeams moonshots, then, indubitably, ending child poverty has the potential of being supported by every sentient New Zealander of school age and over.
+Whether Buy Waiwera or End Child Hunger in Aotearoa, now ! is the first cab off a moonbeams-moonshot-campaign rank is probably, back to the challenge of recruiting a first, compelling face.
+If that face is up for the mother-of-all moonbeams moonshots, then, indubitably, ending child hunger has the potential of being supported by every sentient New Zealander of school age and over.
 Certainly, building the moonbeams-moonshot platform would be a mammoth undertaking.
-A masterly, philanthropically inclined platform builder may be more likely to be convinced and recruited for the mega end-child-poverty-now cause that would instantly make the platform a household name, than for a more modest project.
-If, on the other hand, a bevy of faces could be readily rounded up to front Buy Waiwera, and a serviceable prototype platform could be pulled together, Buy Waiwera, or even Buy Waiwera plan b, ultimately, be instrumental in having the child-poverty heavy-hitters seriously contemplating End child poverty in Aotearoa, now !
+A masterful, philanthropically inclined platform builder may be more likely to be convinced and recruited for the mega end-child-hunger-now cause that would instantly make the platform a household name, than for a more modest project.

-End child poverty and arrest climate change While it is entirely practicable, and of course morally imperative, to End child poverty in Aotearoa, now !, the same can’t be said for child poverty globally.
-At least, Aotearoa can’t singlehandedly end global child poverty.
-The country could, however, precipitate the beginning of the end of global child poverty.
-It wouldn’t, of course, need to be Aotearoa that sparked the global action, but New Zealand would be as good as any nation to lead the revolution—it wasn’t the world’s first full democracy for nothing.
+End child hunger and kick-start Great Mobilisation While it is entirely practicable—not to mention morally imperative—to End child hunger in Aotearoa, now !, the same can’t be said for child hunger globally.
+At least, Aotearoa can’t singlehandedly end global child hunger.
+The country could, however, precipitate the beginning of the end of global child hunger.
+While it wouldn’t need to be Aotearoa that sparked the global action, New Zealand would be as good as any nation to lead the revolution—it wasn’t the world’s first full democracy for nothing.
+For New Zealanders to fancy they can lead the democratic world is far less preposterous than President Joe Biden’s tone-deaf 20 October 2023 pronouncement:

 American leadership is what holds the world together.

 What We Got Here: Is a failure to deliberate, or to egalitise, in desultory contrast with index-acing Denmark.
-Ending child poverty in Aotearoa, deliberatively and decisively, would represent—for the world’s first full democracy—a wondrously humane redemption. chart V-Dem Institute
+Ending child hunger in Aotearoa, deliberatively and decisively, would represent—for the world’s first full democracy—a wondrously humane redemption. chart V-Dem Institute

-Return to top of page | Contents | End notes
+Return to top of page | Endnotes

-Disclosure The author of this novel modello is the secretary of both Mahurangi Action Incorporated and the Mahurangi Coastal Path Trust.
+Disclosure The author of this novel modello is no longer the secretary of Mahurangi Action Incorporated or the Mahurangi Coastal Path Trust.
 The content published here, however, is that of the editorially independent, independently funded Mahurangi Magazine.

-Copyright ©2024 Mahurangi Magazine.
+Copyright ©2025 Mahurangi Magazine.

 All rights reserved.